|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 The epitaph of Myrrhine.

-We mention this thesis first as a valuable, accessible and readable new contribution to the literature on the Athena Nike temple.
+We mention this thesis first as a valuable, accessible and readable recent contribution to the literature on the Athena Nike temple.

 H.B.
 Mattingly, The Athena Nike Temple Reconsidered.
 American Journal of Archaeology No. 86, 1982.
 Pages 381-385.